sindresorhus/slang-haven/readme.md

 ### doofy

-> P: seriously, you wrote it here, should be just as easy to Edit the readme in the github UI.
+> P: seriously, you wrote it here, should be just as easy to Edit the readme in the github UI.<br>
 > B: yeah that was doofy of me